 At any time during a life-limiting illness, it’s appropriate to discuss all of a patient’s care options, including hospice.
 Understandably, most people are uncomfortable with the idea of stopping aggressive efforts to “beat” the disease.
 Hospice staff and volunteers work closely with medical professionals including community home nursing, doctors, pharmacists and others to ensure that the best comfort measures are in place to maintain dignity and choice for the patient and their family.

 Where is hospice palliative care provided?

 Hospice palliative care is can be provided in the hospital, care facilities or in the patient’s home.
 It is not unusual for service to begin in the home and then transfer to the hospital or care facility depending on the level of care required.

 Should I wait for our physician to raise the possibility of hospice, or should I raise it first?

 The patient and family should feel free to discuss hospice care at any time with their physician, other health care professionals, clergy or friends.
-Nelson & District Hospice is not a building but staff and volunteers provide service in the patients home, the hospital, or care facilities.
+New Denver Hospice consist of staff and volunteers who provide service in the patients home, the hospital, or care facilities.

 What if our physician doesn’t know about hospice?

 Most physicians know about hospice.
 If your physician wants more information about hospice he/she can contact New Denver Hospice, any other Hospice Society and/or the Provincial or Federal Hospice Association; BCHPCA and CHPCA, respectively.